 If you love a popular Hawaiian favorite SPAM® Musubi, you will LOVE this SPAM® Onigirazu (スパムおにぎらず).
 The ingredients are similar to classic musubi; all you need is SPAM® product, rice, and nori (seaweed) sheet.
 The biggest difference is that you could add more fillings in Onigirazu, and today I added lettuce and fried egg to make it more like a breakfast dish.
 This combo of deliciousness is potable and hearty enough to fill a hungry stomach anytime of the day.
 You’ll love it for picnic, road trip snack or plane food too!

 What is Spam Musubi?

-Just in case you’re not familiar, SPAM® Musubi is a popular snack and lunch dish in Hawaii.
-It’s made of a thinly sliced grilled SPAM® product on top of rice pillow.
-The SPAM® product and rice is wrapped together with nori (seaweed), almost look like Tamago Sushi.
+A popular snack and lunch dish in Hawaii, SPAM® Musubi is made of a thinly sliced grilled SPAM® product on top of rice pillow.
+The SPAM® product and rice is wrapped together with nori (seaweed sheet), almost look like Tamago Sushi.
 It is sweet, salty, filling and extremely addicting.
-If you like to get creative, check out the cuter version of it, Piggy SPAM® Musubi, a while ago… 🙂
+If you like to get creative, check out the cuter version of Piggy SPAM® Musubi which I made a while ago to surprise my children.

 How To Make Spam Onigirazu

 SPAM® Onigirazu is a little bit fancier version of SPAM® Musubi.
 You could add more ingredients and make it more delicious as onigirazu hold more fillings inside.

 If you’re not familiar with onigirazu, it’s basically a rice sandwich; instead of making a triangle/round onigiri (omusubi), we make a rice sandwich with more fillings.
 I made a video on how to make it here, and I have also shared my Chicken Katsu Onigigirazu and Bulgogi Onigirazu recipes on my blog (and more recipes coming soon!).

-As the SPAM® product is a bit on salty side, I like to add the egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.
+As the SPAM® product is a bit on the salty side, I like to add fried egg to make it more balanced, while lettuce (especially iceberg lettuce) gives a crunchy and refreshing texture.

 SPAM® product is usually cooked with soy sauce for musubi, so I season the SPAM® product the same way in this recipe.
 Soy sauce, mirin, and sake – the most important 3 ingredients for typical Japanese flavors.

 Hawaiian Foods Week with Spam Onigirazu